-No specific level of security is required.
+Given that prescription medicines may be lawfully promoted to patients in the U.S., no specific level of security is required, although such security may be useful in certain circumstances in order to clearly delineate information intended for healthcare professionals versus lay audiences (for example, by placing "popups" or "roadblocks" on the relevant web pages).
 Some prescription drug websites require the healthcare professional to register while others have no security at all.
-Such a security requirement would factor in regulator's overall analysis regarding the nature and purpose of the website, and the applicable rules for website content.
+Such a security requirement would factor in a regulator's overall analysis regarding the nature and purpose of the website, and the applicable rules for website content.